charguer/aosoa-demo/README.md

    ./run.sh
 ```

-The demo runs for approximately 20 to 30 seconds in total.
+The demo runs for approximately 30 seconds in total.

 # Example results